 III.A.
-Individual Scored Forms Competition ONLY.
+The scoring method used for forms is Individual Scored Method ONLY.

 Eligibility Requirements for AAU National Team

 The AAU Taekwondo Program will conduct competition for the purpose of selecting National AAU Taekwondo Teams to represent it at non-AAU and International WTF/Olympic style competitions.
 The AAU Taekwondo program shall use December 31st as the age determining date for all competitions.
 Athletes shall compete all year as the age they are any time during that calendar year.